 Common ingredients in Nootropics

-Caffeine is the most widely consumed psychoactive drug in the world, and the large bulk of it is consumed through everyone’s favorite cup of coffee.
+Caffeine is the most widely consumed psychoactive drug in the world, and the large bulk of it is consumed through everyone’s favourite cup of coffee.
 As a nootropic, coffee can jolt us out of a sleepy slump, enabling us to work with a ferocity that would rival that of a hungry cheetah that just spotted easy prey.

 Caffeine gives us focus and what appears to be sharper and faster cognition, which can sometimes translate to better reflexes or hand-eye coordination.